khannoussi-malek/the-discoverer/README.md

 ### Option 3: API Integration

-Call The Discoverer REST API directly from any application.
+Call Navo REST API directly from any application.

 **Best for:**
 - Non-Python applications